iway1/react-ts-form/API.md

 })
 ```

 You can use any zod schema.
+Objects get matched based on their properties.

 **options** - (**optional**) Allows further customization of the form: